bcgov/StreamFlowTrend/README.md

 ### Project Status

-This project is in early stage of development.
+This project is in early stages of development.

 ### Getting Help or Reporting an Issue